 2005 - 2013 Chevy Corvette C6/Z06/Grand Sport

-Upgrade to a Mantic 9000 twin disc for the C6 Corvette, with 100% billet construction, its the premium choice for any true enthusiast.
-The stock clutch on the Corvette C6 is made for stock horsepower.
-Our Mantic Clutch is perfect for any bolt on upgrades and great for daily street driving with more capacity than stock.
-The organic friction material and all billet construction make it more durable and friendly enough for daily use.
+The Mantic Twin Disc for the C6 Corvette with the heavier 35lb flywheel is the best choice for a daily driven car with more power than stock.
+The stock clutch on the C6 Corvette is made for stock horsepower.
+Our Mantic 9000 twin disc is perfect for any Corvette with bolt on upgrades like headers, intakes, cams and tune.
+The organic friction material and all billet construction make it more durable than stock yet easy for everyday street driving.

-This Mantic Clutch kit includes our unique sprung center with cushioned organic twin discs.
-This equates to more torque capacity and heat resistance compared to the stock clutch.
-Our Mantic clutch uses twin 9in diameter discs which greatly reduces the MOI (Moment of Inertia).
-This allows more power to the ground and a seamless transition between the gears.
-The lightweight flywheel helps with quicker shifters compared to the heavier OE flywheels.
+This Mantic Clutch kit uses our unique sprung center with cushioned organic twin discs.
+This means more torque capacity and heat resistance while retaining excellent drivability.
+The Mantic twin uses dual 9" diameter discs that greatly reduces the Moment of Inertia (MOI) for a seamless transition of power between gears.
+More power to the ground as well as quicker more precise shifts is the huge benefit over the stock clutch.
+The lightweight flywheel allows quicker revs compared to the heavier OE units.

-Expect up to 607 ft-lbs of torque capacity at the crank, roughly 500-525 ft-lbs at the wheels.
-NOTE: Capacity will vary with use and type of power adder being utilized ( N/A , Supercharger, Nitrous, Turbo )
+Pedal effort remains low with only approximately 12-15% increase over the OE clutch pedal feel.
+The Mantic Organic clutch kits offer up to 607 ft-lbs of torque capacity at the Crank, roughly 500-525 ft-lbs at the wheels.
+NOTE: Capacity will vary with use and type of power adder being utilized ( NA vs Supercharger vs Nitrous vs Turbo )

 Complete Kit Includes :